 Below: Flowers produce a fleshy 6-celled seed capsule containing numerous dark brown 3-sided hard seeds.

 Below: Wild Ginger can form large colonies via the rhizomes and provide an extensive ground cover as seen here near the Crone Shelter at Eloise Butler.

 Notes: Eloise Butler's records show that she first planted Wild Ginger plants obtained on May 25, 1907 from the "govt' reservation" at Minnehaha (presumably the area near Fort Snelling and the Bureau of Mines.)
-It is included on Martha Crone's 1951 census of plants in the Garden and presumably has been in the Garden continuously.
+In Sept.
+1917 she brought in plants from Groveland Park in St. Paul.
+Wild Ginger was included on Martha Crone's 1951 census of plants in the Garden and presumably has been in the Garden continuously.
 Additional plants were added as recently as 2012.
 It is native to Minnesota in most counties except those in the SW quadrant.
 In North America it is found from the Dakotas and Manitoba eastward to the coast, Florida and the maritime provinces excepted.
 This is the only species of Asarum found in Minnesota.